Color Converter for Print Handoffs

 Bridge Digital and Print Workflows

-Turn a website or design color into a clearer print-facing reference before the job reaches the vendor.
+Turn a website or design color into clearer RGB, HSL, CMYK-reference, and perceptual values before the job reaches the vendor.

 Reduce Vague Production Notes